abrarshah-12/News_Crawler/README.md

 # UK Crime News Aggregator and Rewriter

-This project is a Python-based system designed to scrape, process, and reformat news articles related to crime in the UK, ultimately generating a well-formatted PDF document.
+This project is a Python-based system designed to scrape, process, and reformat news articles related to crime in the UK, ultimately generating a well-formatted PDF document and emailing it to subscribers.
 It utilizes web scraping, natural language processing via LLMs (OpenAI and Gemini), and PDF generation libraries.
-It also includes a subscription functionality where users can provide their email and get the news report.
+It also includes a subscription functionality where users can provide their email and get the daily report.

 ## Project Overview